-Financial Support Scheme implementation and £m
+Financial Support Scheme implementation and operation Summary £m

-operation Summary

 Implementation Costs 4.1

 Operational Costs 3.1

 Total 7.2

-5.8.
-There are a number of technology contracts which were put in place to enable TfGM to effectively distribute grants to eligible applicants and the most significant of these is the Clean Vehicle Financial System (CVFS) which was contracted to Quotevine Limited after a competitive tender.
+- 5.8.
+There are a number of technology contracts which were put in place to enable TfGM to effectively distribute grants to eligible applicants and the most significant of these is the Clean Vehicle Financial System (CVFS) which was contracted to Quotevine Limited after a competitive tender. - 5.9.
+The contract value of £3,457,750 includes £467,750 for implementation and £2,990,000 for maintenance/licenses and operational support.
+From the total contracted figure £1,723,924 has been paid to Quotevine as at November 2023.
+The current contracted liability with Quotevine Limited is £49,750 per month.